Which patients? Which service?

-Breast screening for women at very high risk of breast cancer is co-ordinated through the NHS Very High Risk (VHR) Breast Screening Programme.
+Breast screening for women (or transgender/non-binary individuals with breasts) at very high risk of breast cancer is co-ordinated through the NHS Very High Risk (VHR) Breast Screening Programme.

 Referrals for VHR screening should be directed to the relevant Breast Screening Office.